 A struct is a way to store data in a Solidity contract.
-Structs are similar to an array, but each element can have a different type.
 Structs are useful for creating more complicated data types that have multiple properties.

 A mapping is a way to store data in a Solidity contract.
 Mappings are similar to arrays, but the keys can be any type and not just integers.
 This feature makes mappings versatile and powerful.
 Mappings allow you to store data in a contract in a way that is flexible and easy to use.

 Events are a way to trigger code execution when certain conditions are met.
 For example, developers can write an event that is triggered when a user buys a token, or when a transaction is confirmed on the blockchain.

 Solidity events allow developers to write code that is executed in response to real-world events.
 This is how many dApps are able to interact with the real world, for example by sending an email or SMS when a condition is met.

 The "require" keyword is one of three special functions: require, assert, and revert.
 Require checks if a condition is true, and if not, it will revert the transaction and return an error message.